 Directions from the intersection of GA 136 and GA 193 (between LaFayette and Trenton) in Walker County, Georgia: Go south 2.1 miles to Harold Stephens Road.
 Turn right.
 Continue until you dead end into Fricks Gap Road.
 Turn left.
 Follow this road to the signs for the open house parking spot.

-We hope you can join us in 2015 for this unique opportunity!
+We hope that you will make plans to join us in February for this unique opportunity!